NoroffFEU/development-platforms/src/content/docs/frameworks/swiftui/swiftui-case-study.md

 To create a new project, open your Xcode program and "create new project"

 **Step 2: Navigate to the project directory**
-Choose for witch platform you want to build.
+Choose for which platform you want to build.
 IOS, WatchOS, App Playground etc.

 **Step 3: Start coding**
-Start coding and you can always see your changes in the "simulator".
+Start coding and you can always see your changes in the live Preview or "simulator".

 ## Conclusion

 I think SwiftUI is an elegant, powerful tool for building UI across the Apple ecosystem.
-It´s providing developers with a simple and declarative way to create responsive and visually appealing applications.
+The framework provides developers with a simple and declarative way to create responsive and visually appealing applications.
 Its features like Live Preview in Xcode and cross-platform support across iOS, macOS, watchOS, and tvOS make it highly efficient and enjoyable for developers.
 However, SwiftUI is still evolving, and some complex or platform-specific features may require falling back on older frameworks like UIKit or AppKit, which can be a bit challenging to manage.
 Despite these limitations, I think SwiftUI remains a powerful tool that simplifies UI development and delivers a consistent, high-quality user experience for Apple devices.

 ## References